ArryaLove/LessMsbuildTasks/README.md

 A targets file and MsBuild tasks, that will enable compiling of .Less files

-The easiest way to get it up and running is through installing it through NuGet (Its not there now but will be shortly)
+The easiest way to get it up and running is through installing it through NuGet

+     Install-Package LessMsbuildTasks

 The Nuget package will create a new folder in the solution directory called .less.
 This folder will contain a .targets file as well as some dll's that are required for the .targets to work.